-- 8.6.1 Remove the Burner and Control Assembly as detailed in 8.2. - 8.6.2 Disconnect the Thermocouple including the adapter at the Multifunctional Control, avoiding damage to the capillary. - 8.6.3 Disconnect the Pilot Feed Pipe from the Multifunctional Control. - 8.6.4 Disconnect the Multifunctional Control input and output supply feeds. - 8.6.5 Refitting or replacement is in reverse order.
+- 8.6.1 Remove the Burner and Controls Assembly as detailed in 8.2 - 8.6.2 Disconnect the Thermocouple at the Multifunctional Control including adapter, avoiding damage to the capillary. - 8.6.3 Disconnect the Pilot gas supply pipe from the Multifunctional control. - 8.6.4 Disconnect the Multifunctional control input and output supply feeds. - 8.6.5 Refitting or replacement is in reverse order.